 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Del Monte Foods reported total greenhouse gas emissions of approximately 1,885,486,000 kg CO2e.
-This figure includes 55,237,000 kg CO2e from Scope 1 emissions, 26,914,000 kg CO2e from Scope 2 emissions, and a significant 1,803,335,000 kg CO2e from Scope 3 emissions.
-The company has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by FY2050.
-In the near term, Del Monte Foods plans to reduce absolute Scope 1 and 2 emissions by 42% by FY2030, using FY2021 as a baseline.
-Additionally, it targets a 25% reduction in absolute Scope 3 emissions within the same timeframe.
-For long-term goals, Del Monte Foods aims for a 90% reduction in both Scope 1 and 2 emissions by FY2050, as well as a 90% reduction in total Scope 3 emissions.
-The company also commits to reducing Scope 3 FLAG emissions by 72% by FY2050 and maintaining no deforestation across its primary deforestation-linked commodities.
-These commitments align with industry standards and reflect Del Monte Foods's dedication to addressing climate change and reducing its carbon footprint.
+In 2023, Del Monte Foods reported total carbon emissions of approximately 1,885,486,000 kg CO2e.
+This figure includes Scope 1 emissions of about 55,237,000 kg CO2e, Scope 2 emissions of around 26,914,000 kg CO2e, and a significant majority from Scope 3 emissions, which totalled approximately 1,803,335,000 kg CO2e.
+Del Monte Foods has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by FY2050.
+The company has established near-term targets to reduce absolute Scope 1 and 2 emissions by 42% by FY2030, using FY2021 as the baseline.
+Additionally, it aims to cut Scope 3 emissions by 25% within the same timeframe.
+For the long term, Del Monte Foods targets a 90% reduction in both Scope 1 and 2 emissions and Scope 3 emissions by FY2050.
+The company is also committed to maintaining no deforestation across its primary deforestation-linked commodities, further enhancing its sustainability profile.
+These targets align with the Science Based Targets initiative (SBTi) and reflect Del Monte Foods' dedication to addressing climate change and reducing its carbon footprint in the food and beverage processing sector.

 Access structured emissions data, company-specific emission factors, and source documents